gdscwce/Easy-Repos-To-Contribute/README.md

 - #### <a href="https://github.com/GDSC-BSIOTR/Project-Ideas">Project Ideas</a> - List of project ideas which have potential.
 - #### <a href="https://github.com/gdscwce/Constellation-list">Constellation List Dataset</a> - Constellation List dataset.
 - #### <a href="https://github.com/gdscwce/Competitive-Programming-Platforms">Competitive Programming Platform</a> - All links to different CP websites.
+- ####<a href="https://github.com/The-Cool-Coders/Project-Ideas-And-Resources">Project Ideas and Resources</a>- All Links for Cool Project ideas and resources